tychoish/grip/README.rst

 organization.

 This fork removes some legacy components and drops support older versions of Golang, thereby adding support for modules.
+Additionally the ``x`` hierarchy contains many external integrations that were previously in the main package.
+These reorganizations should improve performance and dependency management and make it easier to stablize releases.